CiscoMerchan/Todo_List__with_Reactjs/README.md

     - Add a function that will handle the event (user click on Add button) in Form.jsx.

-    - Add function that will create an object that will contain id and text
+    - Add function that will create an object that will contain id and text.

+    - Manage the state inside Form.jsx, importing 'useState'